myokit/myokit/docs/source/api_formats/cellml_v1.rst

 In addition to the :ref:`CellML importers and exporters <formats/cellml>`, Myokit contains an API to represent CellML models, along with methods to read and write CellML 1.0 and 1.1 documents.
-These are used under the hood by the importers and exporters.
+These methods are used under the hood by the importers and exporters.

+In most cases, it's easier to avoid these methods and use the :ref:`CellML Importer and Exporter <formats/cellml_v1>` instead.

 CellML Model API
 ================